jrgdiaz/apple-ble-spoof-poc/README.md

 # apple-ble-spoof-poc

-Apple BLE Spoof PoC implemented with Scapy.
+Apple BLE spoof PoC implemented with Scapy.

 This project is created only for educational purposes